Need more help?

-Reconstructive surgery is all about repairing people and restoring function.
-It is performed to repair and reshape bodily structures affected by birth defects, developmental abnormalities, trauma/injuries, infections, tumours and disease.
+Reconstructive Surgery is all about restoring function and repairing people.
+It is performed to restore and reshape bodily structures affected by developmental abnormalities, birth defects, infections, trauma and injuries, tumours and disease.

-Using a wide range of reconstructive techniques, plastic surgeons mend holes and repair damage primarily through the transfer of tissue from one part of the body to another.
+With the use of reconstructive techniques, plastic surgeons are able to repair damage primarily through the transfer of tissue and cartilage (from the rib or the ear), from one part of the body to another.
 Their main aim is to restore the body, or the function of a specific part of the body, to normal.

-However, plastic surgeons carrying out reconstructive surgery also try to improve and restore appearance.
-Wherever possible they attempt to minimise the visual impact of the initial wound or defect, and the impact of the surgery itself.
+Whenever he performs reconstructive surgery, Mr./Dr. Ferrando always takes great care to improve and restore appearance and he strives to minimise the visual impact of the initial wound or defect, and the impact of the surgery itself.

-What problems and conditions are treated with reconstructive surgery?
+What conditions/problems can be treated with reconstructive surgery?

-Congenital conditions are those that are present at birth.
+Congenital conditions comprehend all of those deformities/malfunctions, that are present at birth.
 Congenital conditions that are treated with reconstructive surgery include:

 • Cleft lip and palate

 Using local flaps and grafts, surgeons can repair the incompletely fused area of the lip and palate.

 Surgical excision, combined with other treatment options, are available for the treatment of arteriovenous malformations (AVM) and certain haemangiomas.

 Reconstructive surgery is used to correct all manner of ear defects; techniques include otoplasty for prominent or constricted ears. • Reconstructive Rhinoplasty is used to repair missing structure with cartilage graft taken from the rib or the ear and to reconstruct septum when needing to improve function and appearance.